 Divorce is always difficult, but if you’re seeking a divorce while in the military, it may be even harder.
 Just trying to figure out where to file for divorce can be a challenge.
-You’ll want to contact military divorce lawyers in Washington state to get your questions answered about your situation, but for now, here’s an overview of what you should know.
+You’ll want to contact a Washington State military divorce lawyer to get your questions answered about your situation, but for now, here’s an overview of what you should know.

 If you decide to file for divorce in Washington state, at least one of you must be:

 - A member of the armed forces and stationed in the state

 - Married or in a domestic partnership to a party who is either a resident of the state or stationed in the state

 If you meet these conditions, you may file a petition for divorce.
 After 90 days have passed, the divorce will proceed in court.

 Now let’s see if we can answer more of your questions.

 As a service member, you face special challenges in divorce.
 Your divorce proceedings may be heard in Washington state court, but the key issues of the case will revolve around your military service and benefits.

 You need a lawyer who is highly experienced in both the divorce laws of the state of Washington and the codes and regulations of the military.
 An attorney who has experience protecting the rights of Soldiers, Sailors, Airmen, and Marines in court.
 You need a Divorce Lawyer for Men.